zebra314/me_prac/README.md

 It is recommended to use the docker image to compile the code, you can also use the platformio extension in vscode.

-For docker, you can use the following commands:
+For docker user, you can use the following commands:

 To build the docker image

 ```sh